ProfLehman/cs362_spring_2026/syllabus/CS_362_Spring_2026_Syllabus.md

 ## Textbook

 There are no required textbooks for this course.
-Readings including papers, websites, and online texts will be assigned throughout the semester.
+Readings, including papers, websites, and online texts, will be assigned throughout the semester.

 Students may find access to a commercial AI subscription (such as a large language model) helpful throughout the course.
-No paid AI tools are required; free and open-source alternatives will be demonstrated and supported.

 A key resource for this course is the [HarvardX: CS50's Introduction to Artificial Intelligence with Python course](https://cs50.harvard.edu/ai/).

-While not required for this course, students considering graduate study should consider purchasing *Artificial Intelligence: A Modern Approach* by Stuart Russell and Peter Norvig (4th edition) which is considered a definitive in the field of AI.
+While not required for this course, students considering graduate study should consider purchasing *Artificial Intelligence: A Modern Approach* by Stuart Russell and Peter Norvig (4th edition) which is considered a definitive text in the field of AI.

 ---